MMLabCodes/polymersimulator/docs/sw_directories_tutorial.rst

 Each of these directories has a specific function:

-- main_dir: this is the base directory of the project
+- **main_dir**: this is the base directory of the project
-- python_script_dir: this is a place to store pythons scripts; however, it is rather redundant with how the module works
+- **python_script_dir**: this is a place to store pythons scripts; however, it is rather redundant with how the module works
-- pdb_file_dir: this is the place where the **molecules_dir** and **systems_dir** are found.
-The name of this directory is a bit misleading compared to its first existence, but I a wary to change the name in fear of breaking something.
+- **pdb_file_dir**: this is the place where the **molecules_dir** and **systems_dir** are found.
+The name of this directory is a bit misleading as it contains a lot more than just pdb files, but it was initially called "pdb_file_dir" and I am wary to change it in fear of breaking something in the code.
-- csv_to_pdb_dir: the directory where a csv file of molecule names and smilestrings can be kept for building them, a little redundant unless you are doing high-throughput system building
+- **csv_to_pdb_dir**: the directory where a csv file of molecule names and smilestrings can be kept for building them, a little redundant unless you are doing high-throughput system building
-- molecules_dir: the directroy where files for individual molecules are kept (i.e. pdb_files, amber_files, etc..)
+- **molecules_dir**: the directroy where files for individual molecules are kept (i.e. pdb_files, amber_files, etc..)
-- systems_dir: the directory where files for systems constructed are kept (i.e. pdb_files, amber_files, etc..)
+- **systems_dir**: the directory where files for systems constructed are kept (i.e. pdb_files, amber_files, etc..)
-- residues_code_csv: an important file where unique residue codes are stored for each molecule.
+- **residues_code_csv**: an important file where unique residue codes are stored for each molecule.
 The use of this will become clear when you build some molecules.

 Loading and showing available files
 -----------------------------------